When Face Time Wasn’t an App

 Fast-forward to today.
-More people work remotely, making old-fashioned “face time” impossible.
+Between the rise in popularity and the necessity based on health risks, remote working is becoming the new norm.
+With more people working remotely, the old-fashioned “face time” is impossible.
 That workplace give-and-take is still vitally important.
 But people may work continents apart, and “FaceTime” is an app.

 It’s more difficult to build relationship when you don’t see your coworkers, employees, and boss daily at their desks, at the copy machine, or waiting for the coffee to brew in the break room.
 For supervisors with remote employees, it takes a conscious effort to develop people and provide feedback on their performance.

 Making Time for Face Time

 While making time for remote face time requires thought and effort, it’s fairly simple to achieve.
 Here are a few tips.